+Conclusion:

-Conclusion: The Trustees formally declare that they have had regard to the guidance issued by the Charity Commission on Public Benefit, and consider that the activities of the Charity are in full compliance.
-Additional details of objectives and activities (Optional information) Grant making: The grant criteria require two specific items of information to be supplied with an application, a supporting letter from a suitable Healthcare Professional explaining the problem, what is needed and why it will help, and a detailed quotation after assessment by the suppliers competent person.
-If the equipment is not available from the State, the family is in need, and there is no other funding, the Charity will consider approval of the application, subject to the funding position, and certain checks having been carried out.
-Then, if approved, a grant is made by cheque or BACS transfer, always payable direct to the supplier, as a gift outright with no retention of title.
+The Trustees formally declare that they have had regard to the guidance issued by the Charity Commission on Public Benefit, and consider that the activities of the Charity are in full compliance.

+Additional details of objectives and activities (Optional information)

+Grant making: The grant criteria require two specific items of information to be supplied with an application, a supporting letter from a suitable Healthcare Professional explaining the problem, what is needed and why it will help, and a detailed quotation after assessment by the suppliers competent person.
+If the equipment is not available from the NHS, the family is in need, and there is no other funding, the Charity will consider approval of the application, subject to the funding position, and certain checks having been carried out.
+Then, if approved, a grant is made by BACS transfer, always payable direct to the supplier, as a gift outright with no retention of title.

 Contribution made by Volunteers: The Charity operates with zero expenditure on administration.
 All work is voluntary, and can easily be carried out by the Trustees, so the Charity has no additional volunteer requirements.
 The Trustees meet any incidental expenses incurred, so that the Charity operates with no costs.

 Policy Programme Related Investment: Not Applicable.

 The Charity responds to applications made to it, and does not seek to make any other grants or form of support.

-You may choose to include further statements, where relevant, about: • policy on grantmaking; The Charity has no contracts with any group, and does not receive funds for any work carried out.
-All activities carried out by the Charity are voluntary, there are no paid employees, and the Charity operates solely as a grant making organisation, in response to requests for help in accordance with it's Grant Criteria. policy programme related investment; contribution made by volunteers.
+The Charity has no contracts with any group, and does not receive funds for any work carried out.
+All activities carried out by the Charity are voluntary, there are no paid employees, and the Charity operates solely as a grant making organisation, in response to requests for help in accordance with it's Grant Criteria.

 The only other activity is fundraising, where the Charity seeks to be involved in as many diverse fundraising options as possible, in order to raise the funding required for operation.
 It's grant making ability is limited solely by the amount of funding that can be raised, as there are no other sources of income.

 As previously stated, the Charity makes no payment to any organisation to raise funds.

+You may choose to include further statements, where relevant, about:

+- policy on grantmaking;

+- policy programme related investment;

+- contribution made by volunteers.

+Achievements and performance